colin-scott/colin-scott.github.io/_posts/2016-03-04-technologies-for-testing-and-debugging-distributed-systems.markdown

-An old idea is particularly useful here: **distributed snapshots**.[^29] Distributed snapshots are defined by consistent cuts: a subset of the events in the systems' execution such if any event e is contained in the subset, all 'happens-before' predecessors of e are also contained in the subset.
+An old idea is particularly useful here: **distributed snapshots**.[^29] Distributed snapshots are defined by consistent cuts: a subset of the events in the system's execution such if any event e is contained in the subset, all 'happens-before' predecessors of e are also contained in the subset.

 Distributed snapshots allow us to obtain a global view of the state of all